Michael Gothard: Career

-One of his last main appearances was in 1992's Christopher Columbus: The Discovery.
+One of his last main appearances was in 1992's Christopher Columbus: The Discovery, which reunited him his James Bond director John Glen (director).

 His final role was in David Wickes's Frankenstein, starring Patrick Bergin and Randy Quaid.

 Personal life

 Gothard experienced depression for much of his life.

 Death

 Gothard died on 2 December 1992 at the age of 53.
 The cause of death was suicide.